Skip to main content

 • City of Fennville: Spanish

 As a registered Michigan voter, you have the right to bring an interpreter with you to the polls.
-See “Your voting rights” above for more information.
+Review “Your voting rights” earlier on this page for more information.

 • If you experience any issues casting your ballot on or before Election Day, contact the Election Protection Hotline for assistance: